tarantool/cartridge/rst/topics/failover.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-An active coordinator may be absent in a cluster either because of a failure or due to disabling the role everywhere.
+An active coordinator may be absent in a cluster either because of a failure or due to disabling the role on all instances.
 Just like in the previous case, instances do nothing about it: they keep fetching the leadership map from the state provider.
 But it will remain the same until a coordinator appears.